mongodb/laravel-mongodb/README.md

     'Moloquent'       => 'Jenssegers\Mongodb\Model',

-This will allow you to use your registered alias like:
+This will allow you to use the registered alias like:

-    class MyModel extends Moloquent {
+    class MyModel extends Moloquent {}

-        protected $collection = 'mycollection';

-    }

 Query Builder
 -------------